Lower Assouad type dimensions of uniformly perfect sets in doubling metric spaces: Preliminaries

 It was shown by Fraser and Yu \cite{FY2016A} that the lower Assouad spectrum is continuous but not necessarily monotonic in $(0,1)$.
 However, the following result indicates that the lower Assouad spectrum is `monotonic' in some weak form.
-We always assume that $X$ is a doubling metric space, and $E \subset X$ is uniformly perfect.

 \begin{proposition} Let $(X,d)$ be a doubling metric space and $E \subset X$ be a uniformly perfect set.
 Then for any $0 < \theta_1 < \theta_2 <1$, we have

 \end{proposition}

 \begin{proof} For any fixed $0 < \theta_1 < \theta_2 < 1$ and for any $\varepsilon > 0$, it follows from the definition of $\dim_L^{\theta_1} E$ that there exist $\{x_i\}_{i=1}^{\infty} \subset E$ and $\{R_i \}_{i=1}^{\infty}$ satisfying $R_i \to 0$ as $i \to \infty$, such that for any $i \geq 1$, we have